shauryashaurya/Cooler/README.md

 # The Cooler Regular Expressions Engine
-CooleRE (cooler) is a set of regular expression engines implemented from scratch in Python.
+Cooler (cool-RE, get it?) is a set of regular expression engines implemented from scratch in Python.

 The goal is to implement 3 variants:
 1. [A toy engine for learning](https://github.com/shauryashaurya/coolRE/tree/main/toy)